 As the researchers put it, people who received these frequent rewards immediately upon completion of a task will stay “intrinsically motivated” to perform well and continue completing tasks, even when the reward is no longer offered.

 “The idea that immediate rewards could increase intrinsic motivation sounds counterintuitive, as people often think about rewards as undermining interest in a task. … But for activities like work, where people are already getting paid, immediate rewards can actually increase intrinsic motivation, compared with delayed or no rewards,” said Woolley.

 The concept is fairly simple, Woolley explained.
 Frequent rewards as you work make it a more positive experience overall, which naturally motivates one to continue the task and perform well.

-The study cites a number of experiments where immediate rewards for tasks directly led to a greater level of engagement and made people more likely to persist in their work and stay motivated, even long after the reward was removed.
+The study cites a number of experiments where immediate rewards motivation strategy led to a greater level of engagement and made people more likely to persist in their work and stay motivated, even long after the reward was removed.

 So, what kinds of real-world implications could this have for the workplace?
 For one, Woolley suggests that smaller, more frequent bonuses (as opposed to one large yearly bonus or even quarterly bonuses) may actually help employees to stay on task and reach their goals more effectively.

 “More evidence suggests immediate rewards are beneficial,” she said.
 “They’re a useful tool for increasing interest in an activity.”